Ellison Hawks

 Ellison Hawks (13 March 1889 – 5 April 1971) was a British writer on popular science and technology topics.
 He wrote numerous books explaining the working of gadgets and the manufacture of industrial products.
 From 1921 he became an editor of Meccano Magazine while also serving as the advertising manager for Meccano, the producer of do-it-yourself science and engineering kits.

 Life and work

 Hawks was born in Hull to Rowena Reynard (Hull) and Matthew Hawks.
 In 1901 his family lived in Lower Bebington, Cheshire and he was educated at Bebington College, followed by studies at Rock Ferry, Wirral and Manchester.
 He became a clerk at the Commercial Union in Leeds in 1914.
 He took an interest in motorcycles, racing and also joined the Leeds Astronomical Society in 1908, becoming its secretary in 1911.
-He also edited the magazine of the Astronomical Society and began to give talks on popular science and published his first book in 1910.
+He edited the magazine of the Astronomical Society and began to give talks on popular science, publishing his first book in 1910.
 He became a Fellow of the Royal Astronomical Society.